 In this photograph the milled bone has been place around the fat graft.
 A dorso-lateral (or dorsal) non-instrumented non-rigid arthrodesis for the purpose of stabilization has thusly been created.
 This approach serves as a more physiologic means of restoration normal spine function.
 In cases where the harvested bone is insufficient additional volume extenders can be utilized.

 The Burton Experience has demonstrated that there is a great variability among extenders with some, possessing non-physiologic pHs causing hemolysis, and, as such, likely adding to fusion failure rather than enhancement.
 It is now clear that potentiating extender substances can be of significant value to autogenous milled cortico-cancellous bone.

 The Functional Restoration Of Spine Stability

-As the geriatric population rapidly increases, and as we become wiser in recognizing and understanding genomic entities such as juvenile discogenic disease, no-rigid stabilizations are needed need to replace ill-advised rigid instrumented stabilizations being applied in the treatment of multi-level degenerative disease and avoid the serious problems resulting from stress-related complications.
-Inherently, patients need to recognize that spine stabilization is more in keeping with William of Occam’s Razor and also more logical in not creating more problems for the patient than those for which the surgery was done in the first place.
+As the geriatric population rapidly increases, and as we become wiser in recognizing and understanding genomic entities such as juvenile discogenic disease, non-rigid stabilizations are needed need to replace the ill-advised rigid instrumented stabilizations now being applied in the treatment of multi-level degenerative disease and avoid the serious problems resulting from stress-related complications.
+Inherently, patients need to recognize that spine stabilization rather than rigid fusion is more in keeping with William of Occam’s Razor and also more logical in not creating more problems for the patient than those for which the surgery was done in the first place.